thirdweb-dev/typescript-sdk/etc/sdk.api.md

     fee_recipient?: string | undefined;
     name: string;
 }>;

-// Warning: (ae-incompatible-release-tags) The symbol "CustomContractMetadata" is marked as @public, but its signature references "BYOCContractMetadataSchema" which is marked as @internal
-//
-// @public (undocumented)
-export type CustomContractMetadata = z.input<typeof BYOCContractMetadataSchema>;

 // Warning: (ae-internal-missing-underscore) The name "CustomContractOutput" should be prefixed with an underscore because the declaration is marked as @internal
 //